sznajderm/budget-manager/docs/api/create-account.md

 ## Notes

-- **Development Mode**: This endpoint currently operates in development mode without authentication
+- **Authentication Required**: This endpoint requires valid Supabase Auth JWT token
-- **User Assignment**: Accounts are automatically assigned to the first user found in the database, or a default user if none exist
+- **User Assignment**: Accounts are automatically assigned to the authenticated user
 - **Database Constraints**: The system enforces database-level constraints for data integrity
 - **Error Logging**: Failed requests are logged on the server for debugging purposes
 - **Response Time**: Typical response time is under 100ms for successful requests
+- **Token Expiry**: JWT tokens have expiration times - you may need to refresh them periodically

 ## Testing the Endpoint